What Is a CDN and Why Is It Critical to Live Streaming? (Update)January 21, 2020

 Paid vs. Free CDN Services

 Using Wowza technology or another paid service comes with a near-guarantee of reliability and quality.
-On the other hand, free CDNs such as Facebook, YouTube, Twitch and other streaming services won’t break the bank — but you get what you pay for.
+On the other hand, free CDNs won’t break the bank — but you’ll get what you pay for.
 Support is limited, and if something goes wrong during streaming, there may be no recourse.

 These free services may offer access to huge numbers of viewers, but viewers will assume it’s your fault should any technical difficulties ensue.
 When the stakes are high, such as with hyped-up live events or important business meetings, your best bet is to use a paid CDN.